uniquid/developer-wiki/packages.md

 You need to be charged by some token.

-To do that you must send your tpub to UniquID \(stay tuned great imrovment for this process are in development\).
+To do that you must send your tpub to UniquID \(stay tuned, great improvement for this process are in development\).

 To retrieve the tpub for your massive imprinter identity you must go with a browser to the address: